mindkin/hourfleet/docs/howitworks.md

 #### Key Exchange

-For cars that are NOT Keyless access, the borrower and car owner will make arrangements to exchange car keys.
+For cars that are not Keyless access, the borrower and car owner will make arrangements to exchange car keys.

 <<describe the process in more detail>>

 ## Cloud Hosted Environment